 Optiko’s eighty-seven-author editorial compilation sounds like a colossal amount of work.
 I doubt that any of the money raised went towards paying for the editors’ time, which feels like an unfair amount of pressure with no freedom to get help.
 Everyone involved in this project also had to earn money, which, as we all know, fills the day hours pretty quickly.

 It’s impossible to please everyone.
-Unfortunately, it seems that’s exactly what Optiko set out to do: cheap books, with tons of material, on an expensive stock.
+Unfortunately, it seems that’s exactly what Optiko set out to do: affordable books, with tons of material, on an expensive stock.
 The paper is so thick that it’s almost impossible to keep the book open — a sad metaphor for the misplaced, excessive efforts.

 Still, knowing how much trouble it must have taken, I am immensely grateful to Optiko’s founder and editor, Steve King, for pushing through and delivering on the promise.
 I’m sure it mattered to Steve, and it certainly means a lot to me.
 I’m glad I have this book.